 IP wireless camera

-There are camera models used in residential environments that already have wireless (wi-fi) capabilities with built-in microphone and speaker that allow easy communication and monitoring
+There are camera models used in residential environments that already have wireless (wi-fi) capabilities with built-in microphone and speaker that allow easy communication and monitoring.
+Such as a Wireless Baby Monitor.

 But be aware, these models are very popular but should not be used in professional CCTV projects that require other equipment (usually combining IP camera + wireless radio).